IMS-TEAM-1/backend/README.md

 # Introduction

 This system is part of a three part system that shall immitate a Husqvarna autonomous mower.
-The two other parts are the mobile application and the mower itself
+The two other parts are the mobile application and the mower itself.
+This README will explain the main features of the web app, a workflow example, how to setup and a detailed software design description that contains requirements needed

 # Features